kyle-marshall/ymd-object-js/README.md

 `myDate.toString("MDY_NO_PAD") // returns "1/31/2020"`

 `myDate.toString("LONG") // returns "Fri, 31 Jan 2020"`

+You can also simply combine the static "from" methods with the "toString" method if you don't want to keep the YMD object around:

+`YMD.fromString("2020-01-31").toString("LONG") // returns "Fri, 31 Jan 2020"`

 The formatting feature may be expanded in the future.